ayoussef-insight/self-hosted-agents/README.md

 - `ENV_LNX_ACI_NAME` The name of the Azure Container Instance to deploy the self-hosted agent image to.

 #### Run Build pipeline
-Run the build pipeline and when it is completed verify that the ACR is created and the agent image is published.
+Run the build pipeline and when it is completed go to Azure portal and verify that the ACR is created and the agent image is published.

 #### Run Release pipeline
 Run the deploy pipeline and when it is completed go to the agent pool and verify that the agents are created and online.